Water politics: Privatization

 Privatization of water companies has been contested on several occasions because of poor water quality, increasing prices, and ethical concerns.
 In Bolivia for example, the proposed privatization of water companies by the International Monetary Fund was met by popular protests in Cochabamba in 2000, which ousted Bechtel, a US engineering firm based in San Francisco.
 Suez has started retreating from South America because of similar protests in Buenos Aires, Santa Fe, and Córdoba, Argentina.
-Consumers took to the streets to protest water rate hikes of as much as 500% mandated by Suez.
+Consumers took to the streets to protest water rate hikes of as much as 500 percent mandated by Suez.
 In South and Central America, Suez has water concessions in Argentina, Bolivia, Brazil and Mexico.
 "Bolivian officials fault Suez for not connecting enough households to water lines as mandated by its contract and for charging as much as $455 a connection, or about three times the average monthly salary of an office clerk", according to The Mercury News.

 South Africa also made moves to privatize water, provoking an outbreak of cholera that killed 200.

 In 1997, World Bank consultants assisted the Philippine government in the privatization of the city of Manila's Metropolitan Waterworks and Sewerage Systems (MWSS).
 By 2003, water price increases registered at 81% in the east zone of the Philippines and 36% in the west region.
 As services became more expensive and inefficient under privatization, there was reduced access to water for poor households.
 In October 2003, the Freedom from Debt Coalition reported that the diminished access to clean water resulted in an outbreak of cholera and other gastrointestinal diseases.

 Water privatization is a strategy utilized to deliver a secure and sustainable supply of water from private organizations rather than having the public sector provide this service.
 Privatization of water politics entails a reorganization of water allocation from the public sector to the private sector through privatization and commercialization of water.
 The government forfeits the management of water politics to a private organization.
 Private organizations allocate water based on capitalism mechanisms.
 The commercialization of water politics in the private sector distributes water based on rationales that concern economic profitability.

 Historically, water privatization has resulted in civil disputes, protests and wars.
 The United Nations classifies access to clean drinking water as a universal human right.